There isn’t much in the way of Betfair trading books (specifically I mean).

 Buy it fast, read it slowly.
 It will change the way you think

-This book is all about perception, how the human mind works and the decision-taking processes taken.
+This book is all about perception, how the human mind works and the decision-making processes taken.

-In a nutshell, what are the pro’s and con’s of fast intuitive and emotional decisions v’s the slower, logical, deliberate approach?
+In a nutshell, what are the pro’s and con’s of fast intuitive and emotional decisions versus the slower, logical, deliberate approach?

 Seeing the biases that exist in human decision-making could even lead to finding your next edge.
 There’s a thought…